aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultY() {#getDefaultY--}

+<b>@deprecated.</b> Please use the 'defaultY' property instead.
 Represents y of default position in units of 1/4000 of the chart area.

 ```javascript
 getDefaultY() : number;